-Table 3-4 shows that the 100-year rainfall intensity is much less for the distribution based on NOAA 14 data when compared to the Type II.
-The rainfall intensity for the 1-year storm is relatively close to the intensity of the Type II.
+Table 3-5 shows that the 100-year rainfall intensity is much less for the distribution based on NOAA 14 data than the Type II.
+The rainfall intensity for the NOAA 14 1-year storm is relatively close to the intensity of the Type II.